graydon/ivy-notes/markdown/weakest liberal precondition.md

 ## WLP calculus and assume/assert

-The wlp calculus provides us with rules to cover all of the basic programming constructs in the IVy language.
+The wlp calculus provides us with rules to cover all of the basic programming constructs in the Ivy language.
 For example, another way to look at the above example is to consider `requires` and `ensures` as program statements that have a semantics in terms of wlp.
-When verifying action `decr`, IVy treats the `requires` statement as an *assumption* and the `ensures` statement as a *guarantee*.
+When verifying action `decr`, Ivy treats the `requires` statement as an *assumption* and the `ensures` statement as a *guarantee*.
 This means the program statement we must verify is really:

 ```
 assume x > 0;